Our Wilder Wilderness.

 The Wilderness Centre currently provides shelter for a precious variety of wildlife.
 The ancient semi-natural woodland and grasslands all feature on the UK Priority Habitats List because they have both escaped the intensification of agriculture.
 There is great potential to welcome new life here through creating new habitats in hedgerows, our meadows, stonewalls, temporary ponds and woodland.

-Creating beneficial associations that can draw on an increasingly rich diversity of sources of food and energy is what seems key to bringing out life’s potential.
-Think of ourselves, moving from infancy to adulthood and all the changes in food and the nature of our relationships that make that possible.
-And being able to end up nourishing and finding our own shelter ourselves.
+Creating beneficial associations that make available increasingly rich and diverse sources of food and energy is what seems key to bringing out life’s potential.
+Think of ourselves, moving from infancy to adulthood and how our family network responds to a growing child with the right nourishment and stimulation at the right time, and in the process we mature and the family becomes able to contribute to the next generation when the time comes.

 This plan goes beyond doing all the good things that ecologists indicate are likely to help nature thrive here.
 We want to give everyone who comes to the Wilderness the chance to make their own connection to it.
 Some of the places, trees, or creatures on the site will be special to you; they will hold something of the spirit of the place and represent what you want to see endure here.
 Some spots may be special to us all.
 Making this explicit and even marking these spots, may draw us closer to the place and its potential.